openshift/enhancements/enhancements/monitoring/integration-with-topology-modes.md

 ## Summary

-Monitoring stack needs to react based on the newly added single replica topology mode.
+The monitoring stack needs to react based on the `infrastructureTopology` field newly added to `infrastructures.config.openshift.io` CRD.
 Plan is to detect whenever cluster is in single replica topology mode and reduce the monitoring stack footprint by adjusting platform Prometheus instance to be non Highly Available.